imkevinkuo/tjhsst/README.md

 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/nqueens/nqueens30.png" width="40%" align="right">
 This Python script places N queens on a NxN board with queens such that none of them attack each other. <br>
 <b>Brute force backtracking</b> - Generates all possible boards one queen at a time and only works off legal permutations (i.e. will eliminate a "solution" that contains a queen in A1 and another in B2, even if the board size is 8).
 Returns a list of all possible boards.
 Time efficiency is n! due to brute force nature. <br>
 <b>Hill climbing</b> - Generates a random board and checks single column swaps to reduce # of conflicts.
-Sometimes, a solution cannot be found due to the starting spot (we reach a 'local minimum'), in which case we generate a new board and restart. <br>
+Sometimes, a solution cannot be found due to the starting spot (we reach a local minimum), in which case we generate a new board and restart. <br>
 <b>Genetic algorithm</b> - Similar to the genetic TSP method.
-Splices parent boards by copying the front of parent 1 (up to a specified pivot point) and appending the rest of the unused numbers in the order they occur in parent 2.
-This algorithm's time efficiency is far more reliable than the above two methods at large N.<br>
+Splices parent boards by copying the front of parent 1 (up to a specified pivot point) and appending the rest of the unused numbers in the order they occur in parent 2.<br>

 ## neuralnetwork
 Trains a neural network on the NOT, AND, OR, and XOR sets.
 Can handle a variable number of layers and nodes per layer.